featbit/featbit-docs/pages/gitbook/feature-flags/organizing-flags/projects.md

 ## Deleting projects

-You can delete a project when you are no longer using it.&#x20;
+You can delete a project when you are no longer using it.

 {% hint style="danger" %}
 Delete with caution, as deleting a project is permanent and also deletes all the environments and flags within it.